 "Yes.
 A few years before I came to Hogwarts.
 My parents thought it was important for me to learn ballroom dancing.
 It'll be good for me to review as well."

 "I, I guess we can do it, but actually, the Pensieve is in my bedroom in my trunk, so we'll still have to do it in there."

 "Okay."
 She took a deep breath.
 "We'd better get to class or we'll be late."

 Shortly after dinner, Harry and Hermione showed up at the Defense Against the Dark Arts office.

-"Hi Sirius, I mean, Professor Black," said Harry.
+"Hi, Sirius, I mean, Professor Black," replied Harry.